VorT3x/vort3x-blog-hugo/themes/cactus/README.md

 This theme features a comment system powered by Disqus too.
 Just add your Disqus-shortname to the [`config.toml`](//github.com/digitalcraftsman/hugo-cactus-theme/blob/dev/exampleSite/config.toml) and let readers respond to your blog posts.

+## Social link icons

+You can add a social link panel in the footer by adding entries to the [`config.toml`](//github.com/digitalcraftsman/hugo-cactus-theme/blob/dev/exampleSite/config.toml).
+The icons uses fonts from the [mono social icons](https://github.com/drinchev/monosocialiconsfont) project.
+There are 3 styles of icon - circle, rounded, or default(empty).

 ## Nearly finished

 In order to see your site in action, run Hugo's built-in local server.

-    $ hugo server -w
+    $ hugo server

-Now enter `localhost:1313` in the address bar of your browser.
+Now enter [`localhost:1313`](http://localhost:1313) in the address bar of your browser.

 ## Contributing